CleKraus/soccer_analytics/README.md

 `soccer_analytics` is a Python project trying to facilitate and being a starting point for analytics projects in soccer.

 * Extensive number of helper functions for visualization and animation of soccer events
-* Calculation of relevant soccer KPIs for event data (tracking data to come)
+* Calculation of relevant soccer KPIs for event data and tracking data
-* Pre-proccessed [wyscout](https://figshare.com/collections/Soccer_match_event_dataset/4415000/2) event data allows you to dive into the analyses immediately
+* Pre-proccessed [wyscout](https://figshare.com/collections/Soccer_match_event_dataset/4415000/2) event data and [Metrica](https://github.com/metrica-sports/sample-data) tracking data allows you to dive into the analyses immediately
 * Detailed tutorials in form of notebooks that help you get started with this project and soccer analytics in general
 * Thought of as a starting point for projects rather than a "hidden" library
 * Set up in a way so that functions are easily extendable